Piepongwong/write-your-own-tests-lesson/README.md

     })
 })
 ```
 Write the code that makes the test pass.
+Normally, you would have to call the function yourself a couple of times with faulty input to check if it throws the desired error.
+Now we've automated that part of the development process!

 ### Iteration 2: Input Sanitation
 Now we want to sanitize the input string.
 Reading signs and spaces should not be considered.
 Write a test for it.